vss2sn/path_planning/README.md

 2. Alterations for moving node variables into private namespace.
 3. Prune merged branches.
 4. Cleanup and refactor test section.
-5. Add test setion for D* Lite
+5. Use hash to check if node in list for D* Lite (can be applied to others if required)
-6. Refactor GetMotion for D* Lite

 ##### Consider: #####
 1. Adding namespace to each header file.
 2. Inheriting node class into each file that requires a modified node (such as A* with heuristic cost etc).
 3. Consider adding tests for D* Lite Replan() and UpdateStart()
+4. Cleanup of D* Lite live run